Dr Wubiao Zhou

 Wubiao has extensive experience in teaching and in supervising students (at all levels).
 The courses that he has taught previously include economic sociology, complex organisation, entrepreneurship, social inequality, economic reform and social impacts in China, political foundations of China's economic reforms, and quantitative methods courses (at both undergraduate and graduate levels).
 Currently, he is teaching both undergraduate- and graduate-level courses, including quantitative methods, research methods, emerging economies, and international entrepreneurship.
 In addition, he has supervised both doctoral and research master's (MPhil) students, as well as numerous undergraduate honour's theses.

-Wubiao has provided a number of services to both the schools and universities he has worked for and to the larger academic community.
-He will start his term as a member of the Editorial Review Board for Entrepreneurship Theory and Practice since January 2018.
+Wubiao has provided a number of services to both the schools he has worked and the wider academic community.
+He is a frequent reviewer for academic journals such as Journal of Business Venturing, Entrepreneurship Theory and Practice, Small Business Economics, Journal of Management, American Sociological Review, etc. Currently, he serves as an Editorial Review Board member for Entrepreneurship Theory and Practice.

 Student Feedback, Guidance and Consultation Hours: Friday, 1pm to 3pm; Wednesday, 1pm to 2pm.